ACT Therapy Online or In-Person in Our Milwaukie, OR Clinic

 Our therapists use Acceptance and Commitment Therapy (ACT) to support clients working through depression, trauma, anxiety, and ADHD.

-Our ACT therapists take most major insurance, and help clients in Oregon and Washington.
+Our ACT therapists take most major insurance and offer care to clients throughout Oregon and Washington.
 Fill out our new client form to begin.

 How ACT Works